C4Q/AC-Android/cohort_5.4/unit_03/03_06_intro_to_internet.md

-# Introduction to the Internet
+# Introduction to the Internet (and JSON)

 ## Objectives
 - Fellows will explore the concept of the Internet
 - Fellows will learn the difference between a Server and a Client
 - Fellows will identify IP Addresses and DNS
+- Fellows will explore how to interpret JSON data in Java and Android

 ## Vocabulary